The Ninja Warriors (1994 video game): Remaster

 The original core staff that developed The Ninja Warriors, known today as Natsume Atari's team Tengo Project, developed an enhanced remaster for the PlayStation 4 and Nintendo Switch.
 The game was released by Taito in July 2019 in Japan.
+A Microsoft Windows version was later released in July 2023.
 It is titled The Ninja Warriors Once Again in Japan and The Ninja Saviors: Return of the Warriors internationally.
 It was released by Arc System Works in Asia and by Strictly Limited Games in Europe.
 An early playable demo was showcased alongside the SNES original at Tokyo Game Show 2018.

 The remaster enhances the game's graphics and adds new gameplay elements, similar to the team's previous remaster of Wild Guns.
 The game includes re-drawn graphics, "16:9" widescreen support, a local two-player cooperative mode, and optional music from the arcade and SNES games.
 There are two new playable characters: a very short female ninja with extending arms named "Yaksha" and a colossal mechanized shinobi referred to as "Raiden".